 The second obstacle was that the site’s construction sequence prevented the generator being set from the end of the pedestal.
 It would need to be lifted from a transverse position rather than a linear position.
 Safely managing the load with the misaligned center of gravity was of paramount consideration.

 “Talking through each element of the project helps us to fully understand our client’s needs.
 Sometimes, we identify additional concerns that the client has not considered.
-It’s a value-added service that we provide to every Engineered Rigging customer,” shared Eddy Kitchen, co-founder of Engineered Rigging.
+It’s a value-added service that we provide to every Engineered Rigging customer,” shared Christopher Cox, P.E., Founder and President of Engineered Rigging.

 After a careful analysis, Engineered Rigging recommended a large capacity gantry systemfor the job.
 The Enerpac SBL1100 was chosen for its high load capacity, ability to travel, and ease of operation.
 Renting the gantry from Engineered Rigging’s Arkansas facility was the convenient and optimal solution, as Edward’s fleet was fully utilized at the time of the project.